 Massachusetts decriminalized possession of small amounts (under 1 oz) or marijuana to a civil infraction in 2008.
 However, possession of larger amounts, or selling (distribution) of marijuana remains a criminal offense.
-And the police can charge you with felony drug charges if they think you are selling based on any amount, without a lot of evidence.
+And the police can charge you with felony drug charges if they think you are selling based on any amount of marijuana or other substances, without a lot of evidence.